Lebanon entry requirements for Morocco passport holders

 Proof of accommodation

-Carry a printed hotel reservation or a letter from your host with their contact details.
-Immigration may ask where you're staying, especially if you're arriving without a pre-booked hotel.Recommended
+Carry a printed hotel reservation or a letter of invitation from your host in Lebanon.
+Immigration officers sometimes ask for this during the visa-on-arrival process, especially if you're staying more than a few days.Recommended

 Proof of funds